Scanning for Wi-Fi Networks

 Passive scanning is performed on all frequency bands and in all modes allowed by the current value of wln.band, regardless of the value of wln.domain.
 This is not in violation of any regulations because passive scanning does not involve transmitting any data out of the device.

-Wln.activescan actively "probes" the environment around the device by sending — you guessed it — "probe" packets.
-This method can find all the wireless networks that wln.scan would find, plus it can discover hidden networks, but only if you knew their names in advance.
+The wln.activescan method actively "probes" the environment around the device by sending — you guessed it — "probe" packets.
+This method can find all the wireless networks that wln.scan would find, plus it can discover hidden networks, but only if you know their names in advance.

-Note that on the WA2000, the time it takes to scan for available networks depends on the wln.band.
-For more information see Selecting Allowed Bands.
+Note that on the WA2000, the time it takes to scan for available networks depends on wln.band.
+For more information, see Selecting Allowed Bands.

 Both wln.scan and wln.activescan accept a single string argument.
-Presence or absence of this argument defines the "operating mode" of these methods.
-You can either discover all (non-hidden) wireless networks in range, or try to collect information about the specified network.
+The presence or absence of this argument defines the "operating mode" of these methods.
+You can either discover all (non-hidden) wireless networks in range or try to collect information about a specified network.